If you’re wondering how many players are on a rugby team, then we need to establish which version of rugby you’re asking about.

 |Informal||Beach Rugby||4 to 7*||3 to 7*|

-7s in Rugby Union allows three substitutes but there can be five players on the bench.
+The sevens version of the sport in Rugby Union allows three substitutes.
+But there can be five players on the bench.
 This makes for a squad of 12.

 Touch Rugby is often played at social tournaments with no limit on the squad size or the number of substitutes.
 More formal tournaments usually apply a maximum number of substitutes to 5 or 6.